Who Killed The Junior Developer? - Slashdot

 Stop looking for developers that are willing to take a pay cut and know exactly all the things you are looking for in a candidate (especially the technically incorrect ones like 10 years with PHP 7) and surprise, you'll find there are lots of people that fit that category!

-HR is not to blame (Score:3, Informative)
+HR is not to blame (Score:2, Informative)

 HR works for management.
 They get the requirements for jobs from management.